-As a Catholic University, Notre Dame is committed to fostering a family-friendly environment for its graduate students, one that makes it possible for those students to balance successfully their parenting responsibilities and their academic pursuits.
-To that end, Graduate Student Life has collected the following resources for students and their families.
+As a Catholic University, Notre Dame is committed to fostering a family-friendly environment for its graduate students, one that makes it possible for students to balance successfully their parenting responsibilities and their academic pursuits.
+Graduate Student Life has collected the following resources for students and their families.

 Spouse ID Card